satria-mitra/Cube-Matrix-Visualizer/README.md

 ## Getting Started

-Currently, the Cube-Matrix Visualizer is available as a finished product.
+The Cube-Matrix Visualizer is available as a finished product.
 To get started:

 1. Place an order and inspect the product upon arrival to ensure it's in good condition.
 2. Connect the device to a power source.
 It's designed to support a wide range of voltages, making it accessible to users in various locations without the need for additional transformers.
 However, users with specific electricity requirements should use appropriate converters.
 3. Once powered, the Cube will activate.
 Please allow a brief period for its sensors to adjust to optimal working conditions.
 4. To cycle through different LED animations, simply press the button located on the front base of the device.
 Animations will change in sequence.

+Now, you can assemble your own Cube-Matrix.
+To make your own cube, please follow the steps below:
+To get started with Cube Matrix, please follow the steps below:

+1. Clone the Repository: git clone https://github.com/satria-mitra/Cube-Matrix.git
+2. Hardware Setup: Assemble the Cube Matrix using the provided list of components and assembly instructions found in the Hardware folder.
+3. Software Configuration: Navigate to the Software folder and follow the setup instructions to install necessary libraries and upload the code to your microcontroller.
+4. Running Cube Matrix: Power up the device and use the button interface to toggle between different environmental data visualizations.

 ## Getting Help